-- 68. (1) An aircraft flying for the purpose of the commercial air transport of passengers, cargo or mail, or for the purpose of instruction in flying or any other purpose, shall not take off or land at a place in Macao other than an aerodrome licensed under this Regulation for the take off and landing of such aircraft. - (2) The aircraft referred to in sub-paragraph (1) shall take off or land in accordance with any conditions subject to which the aerodrome may have been so licensed or notified, or subject to which such permission may have been given.
+- 68. (1) An aircraft flying for the purpose of the commercial air transport of passengers, cargo or mail, or for the purpose of instruction in flying or any other purpose, shall not take off or land at a place in Macao other than an aerodrome certified under this Regulation for the take off and landing of such aircraft. - (2) The aircraft referred to in sub-paragraph (1) shall take off or land in accordance with any conditions subject to which the aerodrome may have been so certified or notified, or subject to which such permission may have been given.

-Licensing of aerodromes
+Certification of aerodromes

-- 69. (1) The Civil Aviation Authority may licence any aerodrome or heliport in Macao for the take off and landing of aircraft engaged in flights for the purpose of commercial air transport of passengers, cargo or mail, or for the purpose of instruction in flying or of any class of such aircraft, and may issue any such licence subject to such conditions as it shall consider necessary in the public interest, including a condition that the aerodrome shall at all times when it is available for the take off or landing of aircraft be so available to all persons on equal terms and conditions, and any licence issued subject to such a condition shall be known as a licence for public use. - (2) The Macao International Airport and the Macao Heliport must display in a prominent place at the aerodrome a copy of the licence and shall furnish to any person on request information concerning the terms of the licence. - (3) The Macao International Airport and Macao Heliport must not cause or permit any condition of the licence to be contravened, in relation to an aircraft engaged on a flight for the commercial air transport of passengers or for instruction in flying, but the licence shall not cease to be valid by reason only of such a contravention. - (4) A licence granted by the Civil Aviation Authority in respect either to the Macao International Airport or the Macao Heliport must, subject to paragraph 59 of this Regulation, remain in force as may be specified in the licence. - (5) The Civil Aviation Authority will charge the Macao International Airport and the Macao Heliport with the fees described in the Twelfth Schedule for the purpose of granting, renewing or changing those licences mentioned in sub-paragraph (1) above. - (6) Any expense incurred by reason of anything done during the course of investigations, approval procedures, supervision, certification, inspections or any other reason which requires the intervention of the Civil Aviation Authority in connection with either the Macao International Airport or the Macao Heliport, their personnel, any of their equipment, or any services performed there, shall be paid by and be recoverable from the holder of the respective aerodrome certificate of approval.
+- 69. (1) The Civil Aviation Authority may certify any aerodrome or heliport in Macao for the take off and landing of aircraft engaged in flights for the purpose of commercial air transport of passengers, cargo or mail, or for the purpose of instruction in flying or of any class of such aircraft, and may issue any such certificate subject to such conditions as it shall consider necessary in the public interest, including a condition that the aerodrome shall at all times when it is available for the take off or landing of aircraft be so available to all persons on equal terms and conditions.
+As part of the certification process, an aerodrome manual, which must include all permanent information on the aerodrome site, facilities, services, equipment, security procedures, operational procedures, organization, management and responsibilities, including a safety management system, shall be submitted by the applicant for approval. - (2) The aerodromes in Macao must display in a prominent place at the aerodrome a copy of the certificate and shall furnish to any person on request information concerning the terms of the certificate. - (3) The aerodromes in Macao must not cause or permit any condition of the certificate to be contravened, in relation to an aircraft engaged on a flight for the commercial air transport of passengers or for instruction in flying, but the certificate shall not cease to be valid by reason only of such a contravention. - (4) The Civil Aviation Authority will charge the aerodromes with the fees described in the Twelfth Schedule for the purpose of granting, renewing or changing those certificates mentioned in subparagraph (1) above. - (5) Any expense incurred by reason of anything done during the course of investigations, approval procedures, supervision, certification, inspections or any other reason which requires the intervention of the Civil Aviation Authority in connection with either the aerodromes, their personnel, any of their equipment, or any services performed there, shall be paid by and be recoverable from the holder of the respective aerodrome certificate of approval.

-Charges at aerodromes licensed for public use
+Charges at certified aerodromes